-This is the actuarial valuation report as of June 30, 2021 for the Legislators' Retirement System.
-This actuarial valuation is used to set fiscal year 2022-23 required employer contribution rates.
+This is the actuarial valuation report as of June 30, 2022 for the Legislators' Retirement System (System).
+This actuarial valuation is used to set fiscal year 2023-24 required employer contribution rates.
 This report provides information regarding retirement and ancillary benefits for Senators and Members of the Assembly (first elected prior to November 7, 1990), Constitutional Officers (first elected prior to December 31, 2012), and Legislative Statutory Officers (first appointed prior to December 31, 2012).

-Effective January 1, 2013, the system is closed to new members.
-The system was partially closed as a result of the Political Reform Act of 1990 (to Senators and Members of the Assembly first elected after November 7, 1990).
-As a result of Assembly Bill 340 which was signed by the Governor on September 12, 2012, the Legislators' Retirement System is also closed to Constitutional and Statutory Officers effective January 1, 2013.
+Effective January 1, 2013, the System was closed to new members.
+The System was partially closed as a result of the Political Reform Act of 1990 (to Senators and Members of the Assembly first elected after November 7, 1990).
+As a result of Assembly Bill 340 which was signed by the Governor on September 12, 2012, the System was also closed to Constitutional and Statutory Officers effective January 1, 2013.